kauandias747474-hue/Robust-PHP-Core-Enterprise-Grade-Backend-Architecture/README.md

 * 📊 **Mathematics & Logic:** *All core logic is validated via mathematical models.*

 ---
-developed by [Seu Nome/Username] - 2026
+developed by Kauan Oliveira- 2026